Building brand authority for SEO – a framework

 • Creating an account on Reddit and Quora (if relevant) to start engaging as a user first before pushing the brand.

-On social media, besides collaborations, brand awareness campaigns can be a great idea (thanks for that idea, Emina Demiri-Watson).
+On social media, besides collaborations, brand awareness campaigns can also be a great idea (thanks for that idea, Emina Demiri-Watson).

 Culling what doesn’t serve your positioning